sjafri5/sjafri5.github.io/_posts/2020-02-05-spot-please.md

 And please don’t splash.
 Please just watch this soppy, sappy, sobbing plot.
 The perks of being a potted plant in a spotted pot.
-Show your cards, you’ll split the pot.
+Show your cards and you’ll split the pot.
 The Jack of Hearts is all you’ve got.
 The Jack of Hearts is all that’s left.
 Seize the thief!
 The thief was caught.